 Finally, a Docker image is built from stacked layers applied to form the current state of the image.
 This type of structure is very prone to leaks because a layer can hide the secrets from the previous one so that it is not visible in the final state while still being in the image.
 Moreover, unlike source code, no one digs into Docker image layers to review it.

 What is the problem?

-Just as source code, Docker images are likely to be published in shared repositories, publicly on hub.docker.com or in a company registry and therefore accessible to users which are not allowed to access the contained secrets.
+Just as source code, Docker images are likely to be published in shared repositories, publicly on hub.docker.com, or in a company registry and therefore accessible to users who are not allowed to access the contained secrets.

-A recent example of a docker image containing credentials leading to a breach is that of Codecov.
-The Codecov docker image contained git credentials that allowed an attacker to gain access to Codecov’s private git repositories and enter a backdoor into their product which would later affect a huge number of Codecov's 22,000 users.
+A recent example of a supply chain attack carried out thanks to the discovery of a credential in a Docker image is Codecov.
+The Codecov Docker image contained git credentials that allowed an attacker to gain access to Codecov’s private git repositories and insert a backdoor in their product, which would later affect a huge number of Codecov's 22,000 users.

 For all those reasons, we decided to test and implement a dedicated secret scanner to find secrets in Docker images.

 Methodology used to discover secrets

 As explained above, secrets are likely to be embedded in images in several places and at different stages of the build.

 When building a Docker image from scratch, most of the layers consist of the installation of tools such as Debian or language-specific packages.
 These are not the layers containing secrets.

 Layers most likely to contain secrets are either the ones where files are manually added or copied, or where environment variables are modified.
 Fortunately, Docker images contain a manifest file that describes all the different operations performed to build the image.
 This manifest can be used to select the layers that are related to custom commands from the user.
 Doing so has one major benefit: scan is much faster, we don’t need to scan all Debian files for each image, we only scan what needs to be.